AddEventInc/add-to-calendar-button/README.md

 ### Awesome features
 - Works with **all major calendar services** (Apple, Google Calendar, Outlook, Outlook (online), Office 365, Yahoo)
-- **Use** on websites and apps.
+- **Use** for websites and apps.
 For e-mails, use our [add-to-calendar links](https://www.addevent.com/solutions/share-events) on AddEvent.com
 - **Time zone and daylight saving time compatible**.
 Makes sure date/time is correct across time zones.
 - **Touch- and user-friendly**: Designed and tested to work with desktops, tablets and mobile devices.
 Optimized for touch devices, user-friendly and easy to understand calendar options.
 - **Keyboard Accessible**: Fully keyboard accessible.
 WAI compliant (W3C).
 Useful to people with disabilities.
 Accessibility is required by law in many countries.